Learn a Stat: Strength of Schedule (SoS)

-In the table above (has to be read from left to right), you can see the individual steps for calculating the OW%.
+In the table above (which has to be read from left to right), you can see the individual steps for calculating the OW%.
 The first columns show the individual calculations to find the various OppW% for each team.
 Take for example the Efes: the OppW% of Real is equal to 100% because, without considering the match against the Efes, it won two games out of two.
 Barcelona has played twice with the Efes, so you only have to consider the lost game against the Real; so OppW% is equal to 0.
 Lastly, the Zalgiris: following the same steps, its OppW% is also equal to 0.

-The various OppW% are added up and are divided by the number of games played by the Turkish team.
+The various OppW% are added up and divided by the number of games played by the Turkish team.
 As you can see, Efes played twice against Barca, so the Catalan team’s OppW% is added up twice.

 This procedure is performed for all participants.

 The previously calculated OW% are taken and add them up based on the games played and then divide the result as done for the OW%.
 Efes played twice against Barca, once against Real, and once against Zalgiris: Barca’s OW% will be added twice while the ones of Zalgiris and Real Madrid only one time.